 "They took me by the side of a river.
 There, seven of them took turns to rape me.

-"The others kept watch."'Overcome with shame'
+"The others kept watch."

 Her ordeal did not end there.
 The men filmed the assault on their mobile phones and circulated the images in this deeply conservative society.

 "Her father was so overcome with shame and the humiliation that he poisoned himself," the girl's cousin said.